 Finally, the person learns to replace their old, irrational beliefs with more realistic ones that enable more appropriate behaviors.
 As such they have changed the consequence.
 'I can be safe on the ladder, I just have to be careful.' allows the person to use a ladder without fear.
 The individual would engage himself in behaviors that can reinforce him with newer beliefs.

 Once the technique is learned, the client is able to use it in their life ever onwards.
 They recognize the impact thoughts have on their subsequent feelings and behaviors.

-REBT techniques help the individual with-
+REBT techniques help the individual with:

 Learning that unconditional life-acceptance and self-acceptance is important for achieving mental wellness.

-The person builds rational thoughts that lead to goal attainment as well as more inner harmony.
+Building rational thoughts that lead to goal attainment as well as more inner harmony.

-How to react to events and situations in
+Reaching to events and situations in

-Here are few Frequently Asked Questions about Rational Emotive Behavior Therapy
+Here are few Frequently Asked Questions(FAQs) about Rational Emotive Behavior Therapy

 What is REBT therapy used for?